josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 As [Jeremy Keith put it so well](https://adactio.com/journal/18982): where it comes to styling, Builders want imperative programming; they want to specify what they want, where they want, how they want it.
 No surprises.

-Crafters want declarative programming; they understand how to wield the power of creating a complex system, and wish to use that power, rather than [micromanaging the browser](https://buildexcellentwebsit.es/).
+Crafters instead want declarative programming; they understand how to wield the power of creating rules of governance within complex system, and wish to use that power, rather than [micromanaging the browser](https://buildexcellentwebsit.es/).

 Both Builders and Crafters have fully valid points of view.
 And in fairness, as I implied earlier, there exists a rich gradient of options between the two.
 You can balance workmanship and craftsmanship.
 You can use Tailwind only as much as you choose, and opt to reach for hand-authored CSS the rest of the time.